-The American Fancy Rat & Mouse Association only recognizes seven different variants of rat, and these are considered the standards for the species.
-These seven breeds are:
+The American Fancy Rat & Mouse Association only recognize seven different variants of rat, and these are considered the standards for the species.

 The Standard breed is as close to a wild brown rat as possible.
 It has ears on top of its head and of normal size.
 Its tail is roughly equal to the length of its body, and they eat what would be considered a standard rat diet with no unusual or exceptional requirements.
 With regular handling and careful ownership, these can become loving and caring pets.

 Rex variants exist in many species and types of animal.
 Rex Rats, like other Rex animals, have crinkly or curly fur.
 Whiskers and eyelashes also tend to curl and they have an almost wooly feel to them, hence the nickname of sheep-rats.
 As the Rex ages, their fur does tend to thin which can lead to bald spots.
 You may also hear references to Double Rex Rats, which have two of the rex genes and have very tightly curled fur.
 They may experience issues with their eyebrows and whiskers.

 The Manx Rat is often referred to as the tailless cat because its lack of a tail is its most striking feature.
 Some do have a tail stub, but they do not have a full tail.
 This type of pet rat can require additional care because the tail is important to the rat’s balance and self-care.
 Tailless variants are not always recognized by kennel clubs and associations.